vk3690/userMangemnt/README.md

 request body

 {
-    "username":"Angel",
+    "username":"Angel"
 }

 Response

 User have been removed

 ## GET /update/{action}/{username}  ( accesible for ADMIN user)

-Response User events such as update, register, login and
+returns User events such as update, register, login and

 response :